Subscribe today to get 3 free articles per month

 WebsiteDetails

-The Four Seasons Hotel Montreal’s in-house restaurant MARCUS fuses luxury with local flair on an expansive third floor designed by Atelier Zébulon Perron.
-This communal space welcomes both locals and guests, where the lounge, bar, restaurant, and terrasse offer distinct atmospheres, from an oceanic lounge to a forest-like bar.
+MARCUS at the Four Seasons Hotel Montreal fuses luxury with local flair on an expansive third floor designed by Atelier Zébulon Perron.
 Helmed by Michelin-starred chef Marcus Samuelsson with executive chef Jason Morris, the venue reflects Montreal's vibrant social scene.
-Morris, known for his precision and creativity, ensures each dish from the globally inspired menu complements the sophisticated, timeless setting, making MARCUS a culinary landmark in the city.
+Distinct atmospheres—oceanic lounge, forest-like bar, restaurant, terrasse—offer range, while Morris's precision ensures each globally inspired dish complements the sophisticated setting.

 RestaurantDowntown